arthurxmoore/docs/docs/eula.md

 ### Privacy Notices

-The Software automatically communicates with its server for one purpose: Check the validity of the license key you were provided.
+The Software automatically communicates with its server to check the validity of the license key you were provided.

-There is no other data than your license key that The Software sends to its server.
+You can read our Privacy Policy [here](/privacy/).

 ---